sinrazed/sora-2-key-generator/README.md

 - Generates a 6-character keys
 - Simulates API calls for session creation and key validation
 - Saves results to a timestamped `.txt` file (optional)
+- proxy-less with multi accounts which are binded to rls
 ---

 ![preview](./preview.png)